CAfS is offering a range of services to households affected by extreme weather or flooding, through the Rebuilding Together programme:

 Community emergency planning (by ACT)

-ACT is the county’s community development and rural charity, and will work closely with local communities, supporting them with emergency planning and resilience activities, as it has done for many years.
+ACT is the county’s community development and rural charity, and works closely with communities, supporting them with emergency planning and resilience activities, as it has done for many years.

 Communities are being helped to write or update their own emergency plans, networks of community emergency planning groups are being developed and effective links between community emergency groups and statutory responders are being encouraged.
 Through Rebuilding Together, ACT has been able to boost the support it can offer to individuals, households and communities to consider what they can do to prepare for and bounce back after extreme events.